diegoh/api-middleware-content-type-json/README.md

 ### Lint

-`npm run lint` or `npm run lint-fix` to automatically fix any linting issues.
+`npm run lint` or `npm run lint:fix` to automatically fix any linting issues.